xor-lab/rafs-datasets/README.md

-# rafs-datasets
-Datasets for RAFS paper: Formulating and solving integrated order batching and routing in multi-depot AGV-assisted mixed-shelves warehouses
+Datasets for the paper: Formulating and solving integrated order batching and routing in multi-depot AGV-assisted mixed-shelves warehouses

-There are four folders, distance, sku24, sku360, sku3240. sku24 means layout with 24 pods, sku360 means layout with 360 pods, sku3240 means layout with 3240 pods.
-In the distances folder gives the json format files for every layout.

-**layout_xx.xml**: \
-Pods position, Robot beginning position, Stations position, Waypoint etc. \
-•	N X tier \
-•	N X pick station \
-•	N X robots \
-•	N X pods

-**pods_infos.txt**: \
-For example: 184;1.50/19.50;red/r/12;blue/i/6;blue/u/6;green/u/6;red/u/6;green/a/12;blue/m/6;green/m/6;red/m/18;red/s/6; \
-•	184 means pod number. \
-•	1.50/19.50 means the pod position, X: 1.50, Y: 19.50, origin of coordinate is in the bottom left corner. \
-•	blue/u/6 means there are 6 pieces for the item “character ‘u’ with blue color”.

-**orders_xx.xml**: \
-For each layout and different possibilities of orders: \
+There are four folders in datasets, including distances, sku24, sku360, sku3240.
+The folder distances include the distance of each two locations (including depot/output station, picking location and shelves/pod) in a json-file, e.g. layout_sku_3240_8.json.
+In this file, the distance information within the layout of 3240 shelves and 8 depots are shown.
+The folder sku 24 include following files of the layout with 24 pods (same for the 360 and 3240 pods):

+**layout_sku_24_2.xml** includes all waypoints of the layout of 24 pods and 2 output stations and the path between two waypoints.
+Furthermore, it also includes the coordinate positions of picking locations (ID, x- and y-coordinates), pod locations, output stations location and the beginning location of cobot / bot.
+Note that there are more information as needed as listed in this file for further research.

+**orders_10_mean_1x6_sku_24.xml** include the information of 10 orders with average 1.6 order lines (small-line orders) in a layout with 24 pods.
+We have a, b, and none at the end of each xml, which represent three different order sets.
+1.6 can be replaced by 5 if we considered multi-line orders, i.e. average 5 order lines. \
-ItemDescription means the item description with color, ID, letter and weight. \
+In each xml-file, we have ItemDescription, which shows the properties of items, including color, ID, letter and weight.
+Furthermore, we have Orders, including the order lines and items.
-Orders means all orders, and every items in an order (the count of a single itme and ID of this item). \

- **pods_items_dedicated.xml and pods_items_mixed_shevels.xml**: \
- the information about the pods contain the items, which is decdicated or mixed shevels.

-For **distances data** in distances folder: \
-The json format data for distances between pods or station to pods or station to station.
-The distances json files of the 3240 layouts are very large, so we zip the data, if using of these data please unzip the files.
+**pods_items_dedicated_1.xml** and **pods_items_mixed_shevels_1-x.xml** show the information of the distribution of SKUs per pod.
+Dedicated means that each pod includes only one SKU while mixed_shelves_x means that one SKU can be spread between 1 and x pods.
+Pod_ID; x-coorinate/y-coordinate; color/letter/count;…;
+For example:
+0;7.3500000000000005/0.65;red/c/16;green/d/19;blue/f/16;red/g/15;blue/h/31;

 **24 pods with 2 stations layout**:
 ![layout](https://user-images.githubusercontent.com/61032543/162757138-cf804594-0423-4312-80a5-d41a87f0e340.png)